2023 Best Value Fine & Studio Arts Schools in Maryland

 Top 10 Best Fine & Studio Arts Schools

-Our 2023 rankings named University of Maryland - College Park the best value school in Maryland for fine and studio arts students.
-Located in the suburb of College Park, UMCP is a public school with a very large student population.
+Our analysis found University of Maryland - College Park to be the best value school for fine and studio arts students who want to pursue a degree in Maryland.
+Located in the large suburb of College Park, UMCP is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at UMCP are $10,955 per year.
+The average tuition and fees for an in-state undergraduate at UMCP are $10,955 a year.
 While working on their degree, Fine Arts majors at UMCP accumulate an average of around $19,500 in student debt.

 UMCP did well in our overall quality rankings, too.
 It placed #2 on our Best Fine & Studio Arts Schools in Maryland list.